Is It Actually Cheaper to Make Your Own Pizza?

 1/4 teaspoon ground pepper

-Splash of vinegar - apple cider is best, but you can use any vinegar you have.
+Splash of vinegar - apple cider is best, but any vinegar will work.
 Lemon also works if you don't have vinegar.

 Method:

-Chop or crush the garlic if you're using fresh, and then simply add all the ingredients to a saucepan and stir well.
-Pop the sauce over low heat for about 30 minutes, stirring to make sure the sauce is well mixed up.
-Avoid adding a lid to the saucepan, as you want some of the water to evaporate so it thickens up the sauce.
+Chop or crush the garlic if you're using fresh, and then add all the ingredients to a saucepan and stir well.
+Simmer the sauce over low heat for about 30 minutes, stirring occasionally to ensure the sauce is well combined.
+Avoid adding a lid to the saucepan, as you want some of the water to evaporate, allowing the sauce to thicken.

 Taste the sauce; if it's a little bland, add some extra salt or spices if you think it needs more flavour.
 The cooking normally enhances the flavour perfectly, but taste is a very individual thing.